dkssud24/Rare-variant-heritability-Genome-Biology-/README.md

 ### 1. Rare variant heritability estimation

 - LD-independent rare variants were defined in set A using LD score calculation
+- Genetic relationship matrices (GRMs) were constructed for A, B, and C variant sets
 - Principal components (PCA) were computed from rare variants
-- Genetic relationship matrices (GRMs) were constructed using rare variants
 - Heritability was estimated using:
   - GCTA (GREML)
   - BOLT-REML

 ---

 ### 2. PGS-adjusted sensitivity analysis

 - Polygenic risk scores (PGS) derived from common variants were included as covariates
 - The attenuation of rare-variant heritability was evaluated

 ---